Acontplus-S-A-S/acontplus-libs/projects/acontplus-utils/README.md

 ## Contributing

-Contributions are welcome\!
-Please read our [contributing guidelines](https://www.google.com/search?q=CONTRIBUTING.md) for details on how to submit pull requests, report bugs, and suggest features.
+Contributions are welcome!
+Please read our [contributing guidelines](../../CONTRIBUTING.md) for details on how to submit pull requests, report bugs, and suggest features.

 ## License

-This project is licensed under the [MIT License](https://www.google.com/search?q=LICENSE).
+This project is licensed under the [MIT License](../../LICENSE).

 -----